databrickslabs/pylint-plugin/README.md

 Use `require-explicit-dependency` option to specify the package names that contain code for your project.

+To disable this check on a specific line, add `# pylint: disable=explicit-dependency-required` at the end of it.

 [[back to top](#pylint-plugin-for-databricks)]

 ### `R8919`: `obscure-mock`